patricksebastien/thereminacrayon/README.md

 # Theremin à crayon

-A theremin with a Surface Pro (custom instrument to draw and play music simultaneously.
+A theremin with a Surface Pro (custom instrument to draw and play music simultaneously).

 # TODO
 - how long on battery (surface pro when doing krita and pd)